ArturoCode/arturocode/README.md

 <img src="./img/arturocode_github.png"/>

 📜 I’m currently studying my final year of Web Development.
 I have also attended courses of technology platforms such as OpenWebinars and Platzi.
-In addition, I'm a IT Technician and have worked in AlcalaBC and Serconi offering IT advice and technical support.
+In addition, I'm a IT Technician and I've worked in AlcalaBC and Serconi offering IT advice and technical support.

-🌱 I use languages like JavaScript, PHP, HTML, CSS and framweorks like Symfony and now I'm currently learning some new programming lenguages and frameworks such as React, Angular & Vue before doing my work internship.
+🌱 I use languages like JavaScript, PHP, HTML, CSS and framweorks like Symfony and now I'm currently learning some new programming languages and frameworks such as React, Angular & Vue before doing my work internship.

 ⚡ Fun fact: I'm a writer & professional reader.
 I have published several novels and short stories, so I can help other writers and, in general, people who work in the publishing industry in their projects (websites, applications...)